 Medical Editor: John P. Cunha, DO, FACOEP

-Our Uceris (budesonide) extended release tablets Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.
+Our Uceris (budesonide) rectal foam Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.